Abundant lattice instability in kagome metal ScV$_6$Sn$_6$

-We also checked the stability of YV$_6$Sn$_6$ \cite{Romaka2011Peculiarities}, an analogue of ScV$_6$Sn$_6$ and found that YV$_6$Sn$_6$ shows no instability (see Fig. S5 in the Supplemental Material \cite{SM}).
+We also checked the stability of YV$_6$Sn$_6$ \cite{Romaka2011Peculiarities}, an analog of ScV$_6$Sn$_6$ and found that YV$_6$Sn$_6$ shows no imaginary phonon band although YV$_6$Sn$_6$ exhibits a very similar band structure (Fig. S6 \cite{SM}).
 The difference between YV$_6$Sn$_6$ and ScV$_6$Sn$_6$ comes from the larger effective radius of Y than Sc (1.02 vs. 0.87 \AA) \cite{shannon1969effective}.
 As a result, the in-plane lattice constant of YV$_6$Sn$_6$ is expanded by about 1\% compared to ScV$_6$Sn$_6$ while the out-of-plane lattice constant $c$ is almost unchanged.
-The larger in-plane space for Y and Sn releases the force on Y/Sn for their out-of-plane movements, leading to the absence of structural instabilities in YV$_6$Sn$_6$.
+The larger in-plane space for Y and Sn2 releases the strain on Y/Sn2 for their out-of-plane movements, leading to more stability in YV$_6$Sn$_6$.
 The radius of the Sc-site atom is thus critical for stabilizing the CDW phase in this material series.
-This may explain why the CDW phase transition has been rarely observed in rare earth atom-based isostructures $R$V$_6$Sn$_6$ ($R$ stands for rare earth elements and their effective ionic radii are similar to Y) \cite{Peng2021Realizing,Lee2022anisotropic,Ishikawa2021GdV6Sn6,Pokharel2021electronic,li2021dirac,Pokharel2022highly,Rosenberg2022Uniaxial,Zhang2022Electronic}.
+This may explain why the CDW phase transition was rarely observed in rare earth atom-based isostructures $R$V$_6$Sn$_6$ ($R$ stands for rare earth elements and their effective ionic radii are similar to Y) \cite{Peng2021Realizing,Lee2022anisotropic,Ishikawa2021GdV6Sn6,Pokharel2021electronic,li2021dirac,Pokharel2022highly,Rosenberg2022Uniaxial,Zhang2022Electronic}.

-Another emergent question is how to distinguish between these proposed CDW structures from experiment.
-The four different CDW structures may be distinguished from the crystal and electronic structures.
+Another emergent question is distinguishing between these proposed CDW structures from the experiment.
 Single crystal X-ray diffraction (XRD) is a powerful tool to distinguish between them from the crystal structure aspect.
 The XRD peak intensity is defined with $I(\bf{Q}) = |F(\bf{Q})|^2$ where $F(\bf{Q})$ is the complex scattering amplitude,

 The $\textbf{r}_j$ is the $j$th atomic position in the unit cell. $f_j(\textbf{Q})$ is the atomic form factor of the $j$th atom well approximated by a sum of Gaussians \cite{brown2006intensity}.
 The $\textbf{Q} = (H, K, L)$ stands for the momentum transfer in bases of the pristine reciprocal lattices ($H/K/L$ are not necessarily integers).
 The calculated XRD spectrum for the four CDW structures of ScV$_6$Sn$_6$ is shown in Fig. \ref{Fig4-XRD}.